LeoRatilainen/information-security-course/h2-Kill-Chain.md

 -Procedures are the specific implementations of how an attacker uses these techiques and sub-techniques.
 The techincal implementation of these.
 One exmaple of a procedure in content injection is MoustachedBouncer in which it injects content into DNS, HTTP and SMB replies to fake windows updates to dowload malware.
 And one exmaple of a phishing procedure could be Royal in which a phishing campaing has lured the victim into calling a number provided in an email.

+Question - I find it hard to understand most of the procedures with no prior knowledge of how to do anything on technical side.

 ## b)